 - 1. If you experience a RPA fly-away, and in your judgement as the RPA pilot in command (including RPIC scenarios) the RPA has sufficient energy or capability to fly to and enter the identified controlled airspace volume (either laterally or vertically, or both), you are legally required to attempt contact with listed agencies below and advise them of the fly-away situation. - 2.
+Pilots need to exercise good judgment if a fly away occurs in the following circumstances: - a.
+In the event of a fly away towards the town of Springford, pilots should call 911 without delay to advise local police of the event. - b.
+In the event of a fly away towards the Tillsonburg aerodrome, without delay pilots should call the contact on the CFS chart i.e. Town 519-842-2929 - c.
+Pilots should be prepared to provide information including Altitude, Battery / Fuel flight time estimation, RPAS Colour, and Direction - 3.
 MAAC has assessed this site and determined the following:

 This site is wholly in uncontrolled airspace.

-a.
-Laterally, the nearest controlled airspace volume is:
+The nearest controlled airspace volume is: